secureworks/dalton/README.rst

      adding support for older Snort versions will be reconsidered.

 #. | **Are other sensor engines supported such as Bro?**
-   | No; currenlty only Suricata and Snort are supported.
+   | No; currently only Suricata and Snort are supported.

 #. | **Does Dalton support authentication such as username/password/API tokens or
      authorization enforcement like discretionary access control?**